Cpedew/Beginner-Weather-App/README.md

-I built this using this video https://youtu.be/MIYQR-Ybrn4?si=RHd9JN2Lp_MZdASG
+I used this video to build the project: https://youtu.be/MIYQR-Ybrn4?si=RHd9JN2Lp_MZdASG